Colonoscopy: What You Need to Know

 What is a Colonoscopy?

-A colonoscopy is a medical procedure that allows doctors to closely examine the inner lining of your colon (large intestine) and rectum using a long, flexible tube with a tiny camera at the end.
+A Colonoscopy is a medical procedure that allows doctors to closely examine the inner lining of your colon (large intestine) and rectum using a long, flexible tube with a tiny camera at the end.
 This procedure is a key tool for detecting early signs of colorectal cancer, investigating symptoms like abdominal pain or bleeding, and monitoring ongoing digestive health issues.

-Whether you’re preparing for your first colonoscopy or just want to understand the process better, this page will guide you through what to expect before, during, and after the procedure.
+Whether you’re preparing for your first Colonoscopy or just want to understand the process better, this page will guide you through what to expect before, during, and after the procedure.

 Why Colonoscopies Are Important and When Should I Get One?